MinervaExpt/MAT-MINERvA/README.md

 unset SSH_ASKPASS  # this will stop it putting up an xwindow to ask for your token for https git access.

-git clone git@github.com:MinervaExpt/MAT-MINERvA.git #ssh keys are easier to manage on Fermilab's GPVMs than HTTPS authentication mkdir -p opt/build && cd opt/build cmake ../../MAT-MINERvA/bootstrap -DCMAKE_INSTALL_PREFIX=`pwd`/.. -DCMAKE_BUILD_TYPE=Release
+git clone git@github.com:MinervaExpt/MAT-MINERvA.git #ssh keys are easier to manage on Fermilab's GPVMs than HTTPS authentication
+# git clone https://github.com/MinervaExpt/MAT-MINERvA.git # alternate if you really want to use the https interface
+mkdir -p opt/build && cd opt/build
+cmake ../../MAT-MINERvA/bootstrap -DCMAKE_INSTALL_PREFIX=`pwd`/.. -DCMAKE_BUILD_TYPE=Release